tmsmolnar/dhl-uva/README.md

 ### Running the assignment's notebook file

-To run the Jupyter Notebook, one does not necessarily need to do anything, just click the "Run all cells" button.
+To run the Jupyter Notebook, one does not necessarily need to do anything, just click the "Run all cells" button.<br />
-The user although is free to change arguments and variables for example in the topic generating cells, to adjust the program to the performance of their computer.
+The user although is free to change arguments and variables for example in the topic generating cells, to adjust the program to the performance of their computer.<br />
 However, to run this Jupyter Notebook, one needs to have the following libraries installed in advance:

     pandas, nltk, gensim, PyPDF2, PyMuPDF

 ### Author
-**2021 - DHL WG04 - UvA**
+**2021 - DHL WG04 - UvA**<br />
-**Python codes: Tamás Molnár**
+**Python codes: Tamás Molnár**<br />
-**HTML/JS codes: Kirsty Smith
+**HTML/JS codes: Kirsty Smith**

 ### License
 [MIT](https://choosealicense.com/licenses/mit/)